by Lewis Pulsipher

 large egg which soon hatches, bringing

-into the world a one-meter-
+into the world a 1-meter-

 long baby dragon.